Top Microservices Interview Questions

 Strictly separate build and run stages.

-We should use release management tools like Jenkins to create pipelines to separate the build (building executable by compiling source code), release (executable with configuration) and run (deployment of release to specific environment) stages.
+to create pipelines to separate the build (building executable by compiling source code), release (executable with configuration) and run (deployment of release to specific environment) stages.

 Release should have a unique id such as timestamp or version like v1.0.0 which can not be mutated.
 Any change must be a new release.